-Posterior interosseous nerve entrapment must be distinguished from tennis elbow.
+Posterior interosseous neuropathy must be distinguished from tennis elbow.
 Pain in the latter is maximal proximal to the elbow, at the extensor muscle origin from the lateral epicondyle.
 Passively stretching the extensor muscle tendons intensifies the pain.
 Tennis elbow is the result of chronic traumatic tendinous degeneration, most commonly without posterior interosseous nerve compromise.
-Occasionally, minor neurogenic involvement has been purported (41).
+Occasionally, minor neurogenic involvement has been purported (48).

 Nerve conduction studies and electromyography are essential to precisely confirm, locate, and prognosticate radial nerve injuries.
 In addition to routine nerve conduction studies, bilateral recordings from the extensor digitorum communis and extensor indicis proprius muscles are indicated.
 In general, acute radial neurapraxia causes conduction block and fast-firing motor unit potentials as in our vignette.
 Axonotmesis reduces radial motor amplitudes within a week and eventually results in active denervation.

 Indications for early exploration of posttraumatic radial neuropathy include complex humeral fractures or weakness developing after closed reduction of a simple fracture.
 Spontaneous recovery occurs in more than 90% of radial neuropathies associated with closed humeral shaft fractures, and there was no benefit of early exploration on nerve recovery (15).
 Furthermore, closed humeral shaft fracture cases managed operatively have higher risk for developing secondary radial neuropathies.
 Therefore, exploration of a simple humeral fracture may be delayed for 2 months to allow for spontaneous radial nerve recovery.
 Successful nerve graft induces return of function in 12 to 18 months.
 Delayed tendon transfers may restore wrist extension.

 Conservative management of spontaneous superficial radial neuropathy includes prevention of external compression at the wrist, avoidance of repetitive wrist movements, nocturnal wrist splints, and local anesthetic or steroid injection.
 Otherwise surgical decompression is effective as it is for traumatic radial nerve laceration.

-A prospective, randomized, double-blinded, placebo-controlled clinical trial compared counterforce bracing with placebo bracing in the management of acute tennis elbow (14).
+A prospective, randomized, double-blinded, placebo-controlled clinical trial compared counterforce bracing with placebo bracing in the management of acute tennis elbow (19).
 As compared to placebo bracing, the counterforce brace provided better reduction in the frequency and severity of pain in the first 3 months and in overall elbow function at 6 months.
-A randomized controlled trial of extracorporeal shock wave therapy found it to be ineffective in tennis elbow (33).
-A metaanalysis of the literature suggested a role for extracorporeal shock wave therapy in chronic tennis elbow (49), but a 2021 metaanalysis refuted that conclusion based on low to moderate certainty of evidence (17).
-A literature metaanalysis provides support for use of botulinum toxin A injections into the forearm extensor muscles (60 units) for treatment of chronic, treatment-resistant lateral epicondylitis (13).
-In a prospective, double-blind, randomized trial in elbow tendinopathy patients resistant to first-line physical therapy, such as eccentric loading, platelet-rich plasma, or autologous blood, injections improved clinical outcomes in up to 70% of patients (09).
+A randomized controlled trial of extracorporeal shock wave therapy found it to be ineffective in tennis elbow (39).
+An earlier metaanalysis of the literature suggested a role for extracorporeal shock wave therapy in chronic tennis elbow (49), but a 2021 metaanalysis refuted that conclusion based on low to moderate certainty of evidence (17).
+A literature metaanalysis provides support for use of botulinum toxin A injections into the forearm extensor muscles (60 units) for treatment of chronic, treatment-resistant lateral epicondylitis (16).
+In a prospective, double-blind, randomized trial in elbow tendinopathy patients resistant to first-line physical therapy, such as eccentric loading, platelet-rich plasma, or autologous blood, injections improved clinical outcomes in up to 70% of patients (10).
 In a network metaanalysis comparing platelet-rich plasma to autologous blood injections, either modality improved pain, but platelet-rich plasma had a lower risk of complications (01).
 However, autologous blood injection also improved disability scores and pressure pain threshold.
 Cochrane database review evaluated autologous blood and platelet-rich plasma injection therapy for lateral elbow pain (18).
 It concluded that there was no support for the use of either of these injection modalities for lateral elbow pain.

 In a prospective randomized trial comparing leukocyte-rich platelet-rich plasma injection with surgical intervention for the management of refractory tennis elbow, both approaches produced equivalent functional outcomes.
-Although surgery may have led to lower pain scores at 1 year, most cases treated with platelet-rich plasma avoided surgery (40).
+Although surgery may have led to lower pain scores at 1 year, most cases treated with platelet-rich plasma avoided surgery (47).
 In a systematic review and meta-analysis comparing platelet-rich plasma to local corticosteroids injections for lateral elbow epicondylitis, the results were mixed.
-Although recipients of local steroids fared better for up to 8 weeks, those receiving platelet-rich plasma did better at 24 weeks (17).
+Although recipients of local steroids fared better for up to 8 weeks, those receiving platelet-rich plasma did better at 24 weeks (22).
 In lateral epicondylitis of at least 1-month duration, a single course of leech therapy was reportedly effective in relieving pain in the short-term and improved disability in the intermediate-term (03).
-In a pilot study, ultrasonographically guided percutaneous radiofrequency thermal lesioning for recalcitrant lateral epicondylitis resulted in 78% pain reduction (18).
+In a pilot study, ultrasonographically guided percutaneous radiofrequency thermal lesioning for recalcitrant lateral epicondylitis resulted in 78% pain reduction (23).
 In a small prospective study, percutaneous ultrasonic tenotomy performed under local anesthesia appeared to improve pain and performance in chronic, refractory lateral, or medial elbow tendinopathy up to 1 year after the procedure (04).
 Low-quality published evidence suggests that acupuncture may be superior to drug or blocking therapy or sham acupuncture therapy for lateral epicondylitis (50).
 In a prospective randomized controlled study, dry needling was more effective than corticosteroid injections for up to 6 months in lateral epicondylitis refractory to 3 weeks of first-line therapy (43).